mustafatoroman/VSTS-DevOps-Labs/github/readme.md

 1. **Microsoft Azure Account:** You will need a valid and active azure account for the lab

-2. You need a **Visual Studio Team Services Account** and <a href="https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate">Personal Access Token</a>
+1. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate).

-3. A **GitHub** account.
-If you don't have one already, you can setup <a href="https://github.com/join?source=header-home">GitHub Account</a> for free.
+1. A **GitHub** account.
+If you don't have one already, you can setup [GitHub Account](https://github.com/join?source=header-home) for free.

 ## Setting up the code repository on GitHub